Blog

 So, is it better to buy a home or build one?
 Building new construction offers an array of benefits and the final price can be in the same ballpark as buying an existing home after renovations.
 The upfront cost of new construction includes full customization – with thousands of options to choose from – diverse location options, and the ability to build on your own land.
 Utilizing energy-efficient technology and appliances, a new construction home is built for durability and longevity.

 Coming to a decision between the cost of building a house vs. buying an existing home can be difficult.
-If you’re struggling to come to a final verdict, the Keystone Custom Homes team is here to answer any questions you may have.
+If you’re struggling to come to a final verdict, the Keystone Custom Homes team is here to answer any questions you may have about building a new home in PA, MD, or NC.
 To talk with a team member, call 717-368-9831, chat with one of our online advisors or fill out a contact form.